 Thereafter the narrative returns to Schumacher’s progress to championship glories with Benetton and, eventually, Ferrari.
 Yet despite promises to tell his story without “sugar-coating”, little room is found to scrutinise the more controversial moments of his career.
 While Jerez 1997 is dealt with unflinchingly the many controversies of 1994 pass by – save for a selectively-edited retelling of the Australian Grand Prix – and no room is found for ‘Rascassegate’.

 While Schumacher omits some of the more contentious parts of its career it also overlooks chapters which would have served its narrative better, such as his final-round title defeat to Hakkinen in 1998 at Suzuka.
-A few jarring liberties are taken with chronology at this and other points as well, which jar. (more oddly, a shot of Gerhard Berger appears during the credits which someone appears to have mistaken for Schumacher).
+A few jarring liberties are taken with chronology at this and other points as well (more oddly, a shot of Gerhard Berger appears during the credits which someone appears to have mistaken for Schumacher).

 Advert | Become a RaceFans supporter and